LaunchCodeEducation/liftoff-curriculum/content/project-planning/_index.md

    - If you need more together time, schedule it.
 Hold each other accountable for making each meeting.
 {{% /notice %}}

+## Major Concepts
+1. Understand the goal of creating a Liftoff project
+1. Explain the key components of a meaningful project
+1. Generate an idea for a group project that meets the provided criteria
+1. Identify and assign roles for the project team
+1. Describe story mapping, epics, and user stories
+1. Create user stories that identify the targeted user and describe a single use case or action

+## Key Terminology

+- User Story
+- Epic
+- Feature
+- Task
+- Story Points
+- Scope
+- Definition of Done
+- Front-End Developer
+- Back-End Developer
+- Full-Stack Developer
+- Git Workflow
+- Main Branch
+- Feature Branch
+- Pull Request